plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-2.md

 **Headline:** Your Infrastructure-as-Code, Your Choice

 **Body Copy:**
 Planton supports both Terraform and Pulumi as first-class infrastructure-as-code frameworks.
-All our deployment components are available in both formats, and you can mix and match based on your team's preferences.
+All deployment components are available in both formats, and you can mix and match based on your team's preferences.

 **What's Open Source:**
 - Every Terraform module in the [Project Planton repository](https://github.com/project-planton/project-planton)